anairo98/kubernetes-training/docs/kubernetes-core/third-lab.md

 ## Hands-On Labs

 In this Hands-On-Labs, we deploy an *e-commerce application*, which is based on the [Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo), provided by [Google Cloud Platform](https://github.com/GoogleCloudPlatform).

 The deployment manifests are modified so that they could be deployed on an OpenShift Cluster.
-The User Interface of **"Online Boutique"** looks like this image:
+The User Interface of **"Online Boutique"** looks like this:

 ![Online Boutique Interface](images/boutique_interface.png)

 ### Architecture

 On the main page of the Online Boutique, a frontend service forwards the requests to the 10 corresponding backend services, as shown in this architectur image:

 ![Architecture of microservices](images/architecture-diagram.png)